trueTRYtre3/heart-disease/README.md

 # heart-disease
+Learning Machine Learning:
-Using the Heart Disease dataset to learn ML models
+Using the Heart Disease dataset provided by UCI to learn ML models